sergiorossini/curriculum/README.md

 and English.
 This knowledge allowed me to build my career acting as Developer, Scrum Master and Software Architect within Brazilian and international projects.

-But what I like most as a professional is coding in Java and seeing the results of my work supporting business's growth.
+But what I like most as a professional is coding in Java and see the results of my work supporting the business's growth.

 I am originally from [Juiz de Fora](https://en.wikipedia.org/wiki/Juiz_de_Fora), but I live in [Belo Horizonte](https://en.wikipedia.org/wiki/Belo_Horizonte), MG, Brazil. <br>